hbk619/kittysplit-updater/README.md

 `

 `
-selenium-server-standalone-2.46.0.jar
+java -jar selenium-server-standalone-2.46.0.jar
 `

 `
 npm start
 `

-## Urls
+## API
-/{person name} will load the hard coded kittly split and select the person for the current day (this will unselect them if they're already on that day!).
+/update/{person name} will load the hard coded kitty split and select the person for the current day (this will unselect them if they're already on that day!).

+## Docker

+You can create 2 docker containers with docker-compose and the supplied Dockerfile.

+To run against a local Docker instance:

+`
+docker-compose build
+`

+Then:

+`docker-compose up
+`